100% Kiwi made

 Installation

-Installation using waratah driver
+Installation using a waratah driver

-Use a pry bar underneath the anchor frame to remove both the frame and the pins at the same time.
+Insert the bar underneath the anchor frame to remove both the frame and the pins at the same time.

-Removal with lifting chains
+Removal using the lifting chains

 Lifting chains and a loader will remove the pins if more force is required.
 Lifting chains are available to purchase on this site.